Cidirilk/cidirilk/README.md

 <h1>Hi there, I'm Charalampos Kliridis 👋 </h1>

 <p>I'm a versatile and adaptable professional with a diverse background in music and software testing.
 I have a strong passion for learning and exploring new things.
-Currently, I'm working as a QA Software Engineer at Playtech.</p>
+In my Free time I’m exploring <b>Code & Music</b>.
+Currently, I'm working as a Senior Quality Assurance Software Engineer at Playtech.  </p>
 <h2 align="left">About me</h2>

 - 🔭 I’m currently working on [Playtech](https://www.playtech.com/)